elastic/ecs/rfcs/text/0037-host-metrics.md

 ## Concerns

-Currently Elastic Agent and metricbeat ship data host/system metrics under the `system.*` prefix.
-This would change it to `host.*`.
-One of the reasons for this is that some metrics for network already exist under this prefix in ECS.
-Another advantage is that some of these fields might use newer field types like `gauge` and `counter` delivered by TSDB in Elasticsearch which is possible without a breaking change.
-One of the big advantages is it needs to be figured out how to migrate to it with the existing shippers.
+One of the concerns is it needs to be figured out how to migrate to the new fields with the existing shippers.

 Not all metrics might be available on all operating systems.
 How will we deal with this limitation?